az-digital/az_quickstart/CONTRIBUTING.md

 You can easily enable them by using the following commands.

 ### Lando
-There is a provided lando tooling for enabling theme debugging.
+There Lando tooling provided for enabling theme debugging.

 Simply use the following command once your site is installed: